Namibia–South Africa border: History

 European settlement at the Cape began with the Dutch East India company in 1652, and was taken over by Britain at the start of the 19th century.
-In 1847 the boundaries of the Cape Colony were expanded as far as the Orange River.
+In 1847, the boundaries of the Cape Colony were expanded as far as the Orange River.
 In 1878 Walvis Bay, the only natural harbour on the coast of what is now Namibia, was annexed as an exclave of the Cape Colony.
 German settlement in Namibia, meanwhile, began in 1883 with the founding of Lüderitz.
 The colony of German South-West Africa was formally established in 1884.

 The Heligoland–Zanzibar Treaty of 1890 delimited the boundaries between German and British spheres of influence in Africa.
 The German sphere in southwest Africa was defined in Article III, the relevant part of which reads as follows.

 During the First World War German Southwest Africa was conquered by South African forces, and after the war South Africa was granted a League of Nations mandate to administer the territory.
 The border between South Africa proper and the Territory of South West Africa remained the same as the former colonial border, and when Namibia finally achieved independence in 1990 it became once again an international border.
 The South African exclave at Walvis Bay was transferred to Namibia in 1994.

 Dispute

-South Africa claims, on the basis of the 1890 treaty, that the border runs along the north bank of the Orange River.
-Namibia claims that it follows the middle of the river.
-The Constitution of Namibia explicitly claims the territory up to the middle of the river, while South Africa's Recognition of the Independence of Namibia Act denies any recognition of this claim.
+The Namibia–South Africa border dispute centers on the precise demarcation along the Orange River, which forms the southern boundary of Namibia.
+Historically, the 1890 Helgoland-Zanzibar Treaty between Britain and Germany set the boundary along the northern bank of the river.
+However, Namibia argues that, based on international principles and its own 1990 constitution, the boundary should run along the river’s median line, not at the high-water mark of the northern bank.
+South Africa maintains the colonial-era boundary definition, leading to ongoing discussions but no formal resolution.

+The dispute is complicated by strategic and economic concerns, as the Orange River region is rich in natural resources, particularly diamonds and valuable alluvial minerals.
+This area also faces water allocation challenges, especially as climate change impacts water levels and availability.
+Both countries have participated in joint commissions, like the Orange-Senqu River Commission, to manage transboundary water concerns, yet the boundary disagreement persists due to the lack of a legally binding accord that addresses the specific claims from each side.

+Further details on this issue, including insights from recent bi-national commission meetings, can be found.